ingo/ingo.github.io/_recipes/grilled_roast_chicken_with_spinach_ricotta_crostini.md

 category: Entrees
 description: This whole chicken cooked on the grill is incredibly succulent with a brittle-crisp, burnished skin, combined with the deep smoky flavor of the grill.
-  The chicken drippings are used as a cooking medium for dill-flecked, garlicky spinach which is then heaped upon ricotta-smeared crostini.
 image: grilled_roast_chicken_with_spinach_ricotta_crostini.jpg
 size: 4 servings
 source: https://cooking.nytimes.com/ourcooks/melissa-clark/my-recipes?action=click&module=byline&region=recipe%20page